Siti Sri Wulandari

 Learning designed by the lecturer should fully engage students so that students can develop their potential to the maximum.
 Lecturers are required to have the ability to actively engage learners during learning and create an atmosphere that support in order to achieve the purpose of learning, which according to its competence (Ratumanan, 2004).
 A similar sentiment was expressed also by Karlimah.
 (2010) in his research about the study results suggested that teachers in science teaching using problem-based learning model (Problem Based Learning-PBL) as one of the solutions to improve student learning outcomes.
 Learning using problem-based learning model (Problem Based Learning-PBL) need to be developed by the faculty so that students can learn contextually level to higher level thinking that learning outcomes obtained increases.

-2. The results of student learning in applying the learning model based problem.
+results of student learning in

 Based on action research that has been done can be seen that the use of problem-based learning model is the right model of learning in the implementation of Communication Studies at the basic competence to understand the processes and factors of educational communication because it can improve student learning outcomes, seen in the presentation of research results where there is a difference Among the results of the first cycle and the second cycle.
 Based on research conducted from the first cycle to the second cycle, the implementation of the study also experienced limitations or shortcomings, namely the lack of a conducive conditioning classes, this was due to the relatively large number of students, so that the classroom atmosphere can sometimes less well conditioned.
 In addition, the impact of time constraints caused not all representatives of the group can present the results of their discussion.